m-dandrea/LAVA/docs/getting_started.rst

       conda env create -f envs/environment.yaml

-   This will create a new Conda environment (often named ``lava``) with all required packages, including Snakemake and geospatial libraries (GDAL/OGR, OpenEO client, etc.).
+   This will create a new Conda environment (named ``lava``) with all required packages, including Snakemake and geospatial libraries (GDAL/OGR, OpenEO client, etc.).

 3. **Activate the environment**: